 We understand that this can be a challenging process, even for some users that are more technically inclined.
-If one would prefer that someone on our team assists with the import of the members, we have Training Sessions covering importing members as shown on the Training Sessions page.
+If one would prefer that someone on our team assists with the import of the members, we have Training Sessions covering importing members.
+Use the link below to purchase this service:

 IMPORTANT NOTE: The files below should be downloaded to the computer and viewed in a spreadsheet application like Microsoft Excel, or another similar application.